daterrell/MMM-ISS/README.md

 So, here we are.

 NB: The `minElevation` property will filter out any sighting whose `Max Elevation` is below your `minElevation` value; the default is 40 degrees.
+When there are no sightings, the panel is hidden.
+I find this useful because MM is generally quite static.
+Having the panel shown only when there are viewable sightings draws attention when it is present.

 ## How?
 ### Manual install